Q: Am I eligible to attend a CIVIS BIP?

 - As soon as you spot a BIP that interests you, get in touch with your programme coordinator at your home university to check whether this can be part of your study programme.

 - Apply through the CIVIS mobility portal, which you can access directly from the listings in the CIVIS course catalogue.

 - You will be notified of the outcome of your application at the latest one month after the student’s application submission deadline.

 - You sign a learning agreement and complete the Erasmus+ paperwork with your home university.
 Your home institution’s International Office will contact you with details of the required processes and documentation for your funding, including the signature of your Grant Agreement and insurance.
 This usually happens 1-2 months before the starting date of your activities, so do not be alarmed if you are not contacted by your International Office right away!

-Please note that step 4 is not applicable to the University of Glasgow and the University of Lausanne.
+Please note that step 4 is not applicable to the University of Glasgow, the University of Lausanne, and the six partner universities in Africa.
 Students should follow the instructions provided by their home university or contact them directly.

 - You will then participate in online learning from home before or after travelling to another CIVIS member university for a 5-days face-to-face session alongside professors and students from across the Alliance.
 The duration of the online learning sessions depends on each CIVIS course.
 Physical mobility has a maximum duration of 5 days.

 A: Students from CIVIS members based in the EU are entitled to Erasmus+ funding for the duration of their physical mobility.
 Please refer to the “Funding and Expenses” section for more details.
 You must attend at least 5 days of the physical part to be eligible for Erasmus funding.
 The grant is a contribution and does not guarantee full coverage of costs.